Freshwater Fisheries Management Summer Internship Program

-Qualifications: Applicants must be working toward a degree in fisheries management or closely related field.
-Recently graduated individuals seeking field experience are also encouraged to apply.
+Qualifications: Applicants must be enrolled in an undergraduate college program and working toward a degree in fisheries management or closely related field.
 Applicants must possess a valid driver’s license, good driving record, and the ability to clearly and effectively communicate and work independently with little supervision.

 Work often will be at remote sites and in harsh conditions.
 Additionally, knowledge of fisheries biology and management practices is helpful.

 To Apply: Applicants need to submit a completed application, cover letter, resume, 2 references including full contact information, and an unofficial transcript.
 Electronic submission of application materials is preferred.
 Please send completed application packet to:

 P.O.
 Box 167